golang/proposal/design/draft-fuzzing.md

 if implemented on the type.
 If building a struct, it can also build exported fields recursively as needed.

-#### Fuzzing engine managed corpus
+#### Generated corpus

-An on disk corpus will be managed by the fuzzing engine and will live outside the module.
+A generated corpus will be managed by the fuzzing engine and will live outside the module.
 New items can be added to this corpus in several ways, e.g. as part of the seed corpus, or by the fuzzing engine (e.g. because of new code coverage).